-I am constantly collecting- I’m always looking for new craftsmen, but also, always looking for interesting things.
-For instance, I have these two Nineteenth-century Chinese rosewood tables that are very rare finds, and rare particularly to find them in the condition that I did, at an auction in the Midwest.
+I am constantly collecting— I’m always looking for new craftsmen, but also, always looking for interesting things.
+For instance, I got these two 19th century Chinese rosewood tables that are very rare finds— and rare particularly to find them in the condition that I did— at an auction in the Midwest.
 They were imported into the US maybe 100 years ago.
 The amazing thing is that these two tables came from two different families in the Midwest, and they are almost identical tables.
 So, it’s rare to have them, it’s rare to have a pair, and it’s really special that they’re kind of together now.
 So I’m hoping that an interior designer or client would keep them together.
 But these are recent purchases, from just this year, and that’s an example of pieces I find that I have to have, to add to the collection.

 Do you travel much?